Clinical Teaching Fellow

 Areas of Expertise:

 Professor Vaidya joined the Community Development Clinic in January of 2017.
 Students represent nonprofits, small businesses, and other community enterprises on a wide range of transactional matters.
 Prior to teaching at UB, she taught Lawyering Process at the University of Denver Sturm College of Law, emphasizing client-centeredness and social justice advocacy.
 Previously, Professor Vaidya was a clinical teaching fellow at the University of Illinois College of Law Community Preservation Clinic.
-There, she received the Equal Justice Works Foreclosure fellowship to teach and supervise law students on consumer law, community lawyering, and foreclosure defense.
+There, she received the Equal Justice Works Foreclosure fellowship to teach and supervise law students on consumer law and foreclosure defense.